Devil's Island: Bernard Carnot

 According to the second memoir of American sailor and writer William Willis (Damned and Damned Again), a few days after New Years in 1938, he rented a room in New York City from a French immigrant named Madame Carnot.
 Her son, Bernard Carnot, had been sent to Devil's Island in 1922 for a murder that he did not commit, and the Carnot family had since moved to the United States.
 Out of compassion and a sense of adventure, Willis set out to the penal colony to effect Bernard Carnot's escape, which he eventually accomplished.
 The subtitle of the book indicates that it documents the 'true story of the last escape from Devil's Island'.

-Having been smuggled to Brazil aboard a supply ship, Carnot would never reunite with his family, although they learned via Willis that he had gained his freedom.
+Carnot was smuggled to Brazil aboard a supply ship, and was never reunited with his family, although they learned via Willis that he had gained his freedom.
 On the outbreak of WW2 he returned to Europe and joined the French forces.
 He is believed to have been killed in action shortly before the liberation of Strasbourg.

 Aftermath

 In 1938, the French government stopped sending prisoners to Devil's Island.
 In 1953, the prison system was finally closed entirely.

 Most of the prisoners at the time were repatriated to metropolitan France by the Salvation Army.
 Some chose to stay and resettle in French Guiana.

-In 1965, the French government transferred responsibility for most of the islands to its newly founded Guiana Space Centre.
-The islands are under the trajectory of the space rockets launched from the Centre eastward, toward the sea (to geostationary orbit).
+In 1965, the French government transferred responsibility for most of the islands to its newly-founded Guiana Space Centre under the authority of the National Centre for Space Studies.
+The islands are under the trajectory of the space rockets launched eastward from the CNES facility toward the sea (to geostationary orbit).
 They must be evacuated during each launch.
-The islands host a variety of measurement apparatus for space launches.
+The islands host a variety of measurement apparatus for space launches and some buildings classified as historical monuments have been restored.

-The CNES space agency, in association with other agencies, has restored buildings that are classified as historical monuments.
-Since the addition of tourism facilities, the islands now receive more than 50,000 tourists each year.
+Since the late 20th century, the islands have become tourist destinations with areas of the former prisons open for tours.
+With the addition of tourism facilities, the islands receive more than 50,000 tourists each year.